Hoellenwesen/docker-cn-dyndns/README.md

 - SUB2 (optional)
 - SUB3 (optional)
 - SUB4 (optional)

+### OS Arch
+The container is available for amd64 and arm64 os architecture.

 #### API user and password
 To use this DynDNS changer you need a domain at [Core-Networks](https://www.core-networks.de) and you have to create an API user and password for their DNS API.